 You may say, “I’m aware of my food costs because I know how much money goes out to my food suppliers and vendors.”
 Food Cost includes more than just how much you pay your food vendors or suppliers.
 Food cost also includes how you price your menu, how the food is prepared, how much food is going out the door.
 You need to look at the cost of goods sold as well as the profit you make after sales.
 The end result is your food cost percentage.

 Do you complete an inventory?
 If not, are you aware of how much food is wasted due to spoilage?
 If you aren’t aware of how much of each item is in your restaurant, how do you know what to order?
 Are you also aware of how much your cooks and servers waste due to mistakes?

-Let’s look at one very low cost item such as salad mix for an example.
-By decreasing your waste percentage from 10% to 4% on an average sales of 1000 salads a week with a retail cost of $3.50 per side salad, the difference in your retail profits $5,000 to $10,000 in one year for just that one low cost item.
+Let’s look at one very low-cost item, such as salad mix.
+By decreasing your waste percentage from 10% to 4% on an average sales of 1000 salads a week with a retail cost of $3.50 per side salad, the difference in your retail profits $5,000 to $10,000 in one year for just that one low-cost item.
 See the charts below for a breakdown.

 Maybe a different vendor will have better prices.
-You need to take into account the quality of the food, as well as the price.
-Poor quality could result in lower sales from dissatisfied customers, so that’s a tough balancing act.
+Account for the quality of the food, as well as the price.
+Poor quality could result in lower sales from dissatisfied customers, and that’s a tough balancing act.
 Maybe cutting and preparing food from fresh items will save you money.
 A bag of whole potatoes to make fresh-cut fries is usually much less expensive than buying pre-cut fries.